How to draw a spooky pumpkin for Halloween

 Finally, erase the construction lines and enjoy your pumpkin drawing!

-Drawing a pumpkin is simple once you know how to sketch the basic structure.
+Want to learn how to draw a pumpkin?
+It’s simple once you know how to sketch the basic structure.
 You begin with an easy oval that’s divided into segments, then gradually add extra details until you have a fabulously eerie pumpkin drawing.

 The next step is to give your pumpkin depth by adding shadows and highlights.
 You can make it pop out of the page by outlining it using a fineliner pen, or by adding colour.